Sarri: Why am I criticised? I'm probably an asshole to some people! | Goal.com

 Juventus coach Maurizio Sarri says some of the criticism he receives in the media is personal because he may be "an asshole to some people".

 Sarri looks set to end his debut season in charge of the Turin side with the Serie A title, as they are four points away from winning a ninth successive Scudetto.
-They could secure top spot with victory over Udinese should Inter fail to beat Fiorentina on Wednesday.
+They could, in fact, secure top spot with victory over Udinese should Inter fail to beat Fiorentina on Wednesday.

 But the Bianconeri have won just one of their last four matches and many commentators have taken issue with the 61-year-old's style.

-The ex-Chelsea and Napoli boss says the scrutiny does not bother him and argued that the resullts speak for themselves.
+The ex-Chelsea and Napoli boss says the scrutiny does not bother him, however and argued that the results speak for themselves.

 “I’m probably an asshole to some people!
 I’m not particularly interested," he told reporters.